r0dok/r0dok/README.md

 ## About Me

 - 🌱 I’m currently learning more about OSINT and Cybersecurity.
-- 💬 Ask me about CTF challenges and Arch Linux tweaks.
 - ☁️ Looking into getting to CloudSec

 > "Close the world, Open the next." - **Lain**